nfagerlund/terraform-provider-atlas/website/docs/index.html.markdown

 The following arguments are supported:

-* `address` - (Optional) Terraform Enterprise server endpoint.
-Defaults to public Terraform Enterprise.
-This is only required when using an on-premise deployment of Terraform Enterprise.
+* `address` - (Optional) Atlas server endpoint.
+Defaults to public Atlas.
+This is only required when using an on-premise deployment of Atlas.
 This can also be specified with the `ATLAS_ADDRESS` shell environment variable.

 * `token` - (Required) API token.
 This can also be specified with the